bmoreonrails/rails_tutorial/_chapters/chapter_03.md

 ### Arrays

 You might remember reading about arrays in the [Ruby in 100 minutes](http://tutorials.jumpstartlab.com/projects/ruby_in_100_minutes.html#7.-arrays) tutorial.
 Arrays are most commonly used for storing a list or collection of things.

-You can also read more about them and the methods you can use with them in the [Ruby documentation](http://ruby-doc.org/core-2.3.1/Array.html).
 {% endaside %}

 {% steps %}